-Applicants must submit an M&E Plan including a Logical Framework (LogFrame) that shows the causal linkages between activity outputs, outcomes and goals, identifies assumptions and potential risks that are critical to the success of an activity, and includes key indicators with proposed targets to track the activity's performance with final targets.
+Applicants must submit an M&E Plan including a Logframe that shows the causal linkages between activity outputs, outcomes and goals, identifies assumptions and potential risks that are critical to the success of an activity, and includes key indicators with proposed targets to track the activity's performance with final targets.

-The LogFrame consists of a matrix with four or more columns and many rows, summarizing the key elements of an activity.
+The LogFrame consists of a matrix with five or more columns and many rows, summarizing the key elements of an activity.

-- Narrative summary: The activity's hierarchy of objectives (Goal, Purpose(s), Subpurpose(s), Intermediate outcome(s), and Outputs) as appropriate. - Indicators: How the activity's achievements will be monitored and evaluated.
-Indicators should be linked to the activities and outcomes.
-Targets are required for all indicators except those that monitor the operational context, and should be ambitious yet achievable. - Data Source: A brief description of the source of the data used for this indicator; is it from the activity records, routine monitoring, post distribution monitoring, baseline study, or monitoring survey? - Assumptions: The contextual environment and key external factors critical to the activity's success.

-Applicants must provide all of the monitoring and evaluation indicators and associated targets (targets may be revised after baseline data collection with approval from FFP) and disaggregations, as applicable, in the Logframe.
-All individual-level indicators must be disaggregated by sex.
-Three indicators (please see the PIRSs) should be disaggregated by age.
-FFP also recommends that all household-level indicators are disaggregated by gendered household type (Adult Female No Adult Male, Adult Male No Adult Female, Male and Female Adults, Child No Adults).
+- Narrative summary: The activity's hierarchy of objectives (Goal, Purpose(s), Subpurpose(s), Intermediate outcome(s), and Output(s) as appropriate. - Indicators: The conditions that signal realization of a result.
+Indicators should be linked to the interventions and outcomes. - Targets: Targets are required for all indicators except for those that monitor the operational context, and should be ambitious yet achievable.
+Whenever applicable, disaggregates by age and sex, should be reported (refer to PIRS).
+FFP also encourages that all household-level indicators are disaggregated by gendered household type (Adult Female No Adult Male, Adult Male No Adult Female, Male and Female Adults, Child No Adults).
+NOTE: targets may be revised after baseline data collection with approval from FFP.